 Some of them weren’t addressed in-depth in other trainings and are in this specialization.
 A typical example is the important domain of sustainability certifications and other labels for buildings.

-The real estate industry value proposition includes solutions and architectures to increase building asset values and create better human experiences through digitization, occupant well-being and security (including cybersecurity), and through a results-driven emphasis on sustainability and efficiency.
+The CRE industry value proposition includes solutions and architectures to increase building asset values and create better human experiences through digitization, occupant well-being and security (including cybersecurity), and through a results-driven emphasis on sustainability and efficiency.

 We detected an opportunity to specifically train partners on how to use our solutions and which ingredients to leverage to be able to make a smart building design or a green building design.
 We cover these various certifications and labels, as well as the ways to obtain them so partners who consider helping a customer get one, clearly know how.

 So, for EcoXperts this is the specialization that will teach them everything about how to get a LEED (Leadership in Energy and Environmental Design) green building or BREEAM (Building Research Establishment Environmental Assessment Method) building sustainability certification with their clients?

 Youcef Gharoual: Exactly.
 We, for instance, present them LEED, explain the categories of assessment, and then, based upon our experience, we explain which solutions we have put in the design of buildings to reach a very high level of certification.

 A few years ago, we were mainly mentioning the example of The Edge building in Amsterdam, once called the greenest building in the world by BREEAM.